ianstrang2/berkoTNF/docs/marketing_spec.md

 Guest player chip

 ## BUILT FOR REAL 5–7-A-SIDE LIFE
-### Built for the chaos around the game, not just the game.
+### Built for the chaos around the game — the app to organise casual football without the WhatsApp headache.

 ### Match Control Centre
 Your pitch-side command centre.